The Discouraging Reasons We See Less Volunteering

 - When people think everything is the responsibility of the government, they don’t want to do it themselves.
 This is compounded by the increasingly common view that money taken in taxes equates to charity, so people need to give neither time nor money to the community.

 - Diversity hurts civic involvement.
 Harvard political scientist Robert Putnam found that civic engagement declines when the ethnic and religious diversity of an area increases.
-And diversity is on the rise, accelerated by immigration and government policies that fuel Balkanization.
+With diversity on the rise, accelerated by immigration and government policies that fuel Balkanization, volunteering decreases.